negrel/funnel-panel/README.md

 We have provided an example [dashboard](https://github.com/mckn/mckn-funnel-panel/blob/main/provisioning/dashboards/panels.json) to show case both of these scenarios in the panel.

-## Contributing

-- For bugs or enhancements please create an [issue](https://github.com/mckn/mckn-funnel-panel/issues/new).

 ## Development

 To run the plugin locally: